Engine

 None

-Advance simulation by one tick.
+Advance simulation by n ticks.

 Applies the step() function to transform the current state, records the new state in history, updates current_state, and notifies registered observers.